mixpanel/docs/pages/docs/migration/amplitude.md

 - Import = true (`$import`)
 - Source = warehouse-import (`$source`)

-Please filter by tracked name, $warehouse_import_id instead of the display name, “Warehouse Import ID”.
+Please filter by tracked name, $warehouse_import_id instead of the display name, "Warehouse Import ID".
 You can find the properties values on the Warehouse Connector’ sync logs:

 ![image](/amp_event_validation.png)